SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 ---

 # How to start this tool #

+## New UI
+Running it in newer **React based User Interface**, Visit [Owasp VulnerableApp-facade UI](https://github.com/SasanLabs/VulnerableApp-facade).
+VulnerableApp-Facade is integrated with Owasp VulnerableApp.
+In order to run it, visit [Simple Start](https://github.com/SasanLabs/VulnerableApp-facade#simple-start)

 ## Legacy UI
 1. Running it as a **docker container**, Please visit [Docker Repository](https://hub.docker.com/r/sasanlabs/owasp-vulnerableapp)
 2. Running it as an **executable**, downloading released jar from [Releases](https://github.com/SasanLabs/VulnerableApp/releases) and run the application by executing following command `java -jar  VulnerableApp-1.0.0.jar`